Need Help? Give us a call.

 Without the upfront cash you’d receive from a customer financing company, offering financing on your own will have an adverse impact on your cash flow, at least at the beginning.
 Eventually you’ll start receiving those payments, but if having cash on hand is important to your business, this might not be the best option for you.

-Bottom line: You should only offer customer financing if your customers will really take advantage of a payment plan.
-Even before signing up with a financing company or digital solution (especially one that charges you), try to gauge interest with your customer base.
+You should offer customer financing if you think your customers will take advantage of a payment plan.
+Before signing up with a financing company (especially one that charges you), try to gauge interest with your customer base.
 Send out an email survey or talk to customers in your store who leave without purchasing anything.
 If it seems like people would be interested in financing—and it would incentivize them to buy an item that they otherwise wouldn’t—then customer financing could boost your business’s popularity.

 Another thing to consider is what you’re actually selling.
-Customer financing works for big-ticket items, like furniture or appliances.
-If you’re selling products like clothes or smaller decor that are more affordable, a financing program just might not be necessary for you.
+Customer financing is proven to work for big-ticket items, like furniture or appliances.
+But even if you’re selling products like clothes or smaller decor that are more affordable, a financing program might be useful.
+Many businesses that sell small items to a millennial audience have incorporated customer financing.